-The central agency claimed that a provisional order has been issued under the Prevention of Money Laundering Act (PMLA) against the AJL and Young Indian.
+The central agency claimed that a provisional order has been issued under the Prevention of Money Laundering Act (PMLA) against the newspaper's publisher Associated Journals Ltd and its holding company Young Indian.

 "Investigation revealed that Associated Journals Ltd (AJL) is in possession of proceeds of crime in the form of immovable properties spread across many cities of India such as Delhi, Mumbai and Lucknow to the tune of Rs 661.69 crore and Young Indian (YI) is in possession of proceeds of crime to the tune of Rs 90.21 crore in the form of investment in equity shares of AJL," the ED said in a statement.

-The agency had earlier recorded the statements of Sonia, Rahul, Congress president Mallikarjun Kharge, party leader Pawan Bansal and Karnataka Deputy Chief Minister D.K.
-Shivakumar as part of the probe.
+The agency had recorded the statements of Sonia, Rahul and Congress president Mallikarjun Kharge during the course of the investigation.

-The ED launched its investigation on the basis of an order issued by Delhi’s Metropolitan Magistrate Court that took cognisance of a private complaint against alleged irregularities in the National Herald's affairs on June 26, 2014.
+The ED launched its investigation on the basis of process issued by Delhi’s Metropolitan Magistrate Court after taking cognizane of a private complaint in 2014.

 The court had held that seven accused persons including the Young India had prima facie committed offences of criminal breach of trust (under Section 406 of IPC), cheating and dishonestly inducing delivery of property (under Section 420), dishonest misappropriation of property (under Section 403) and criminal conspiracy (under Section 120B), the agency said.